Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes. She's a vegetarian and advocate for healthy living.

 - Non-stick cooking spray

-- Cut butternut squash in half first, and then peel it and remove all seeds.
+- Cut butternut squash in half first, peel it and remove all seeds.

-- Then, slice it up into french fry like shapes.
-Just make sure the slices aren’t too thick, as this will prevent them from getting crispy.
+- Then, slice it up into french fry-like shapes.
+Ensure the slices aren’t too thick, as this will prevent them from getting crispy.

-- Spray a backing sheet with non-stick cooking spray.
+- Spray a baking sheet with non-stick cooking spray.

 - Now, spread out your fries evenly on the baking sheet.
-Make sure no fries are on top of each other as this would prevent even cooking.
+Ensure no fries are on top of each other, preventing even cooking.

-- Fries are done when the edges start to turn golden brown and the fries are looking good and crispy.
-Enjoy!
+- Fries are done when the edges turn golden brown and the fries are crispy.

-*TIP: Because all butternut squashes are not created equal, I suggest weighing your french fries first, before you cook them, in order to determine how many servings will be in your entire recipe.
+Because all butternut squashes are not created equal, I suggest weighing your french fries first before cooking them to determine how many servings will be in your entire recipe.